raymcdermott/url-redirector/README.md

 ## Pull requests

 I will accept pull requests for the core logic and especially for any new tests.

+## FAQ

+### Why not just support hard coded regex?

+This application supports regexes where they are most commonly applied (to mutate path values).

+The major advantage of this application is that the data is managed in MongoDB and so the application does not need to be restarted or interrupted in anyway to maintain route data.

+The non regex options are provided for the people who are more comfortable with simple options rather than the more magical regexes.

 ## License